conceptofmind/t5-pytorch/README.md

 ## T5 - PyTorch
 A PyTorch implementation of [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/abs/1910.10683).
 You can find the official T5x repository by Google [here](https://github.com/google-research/t5x).

+## Acknowledgement

+Phil Wang (lucidrains) advised and provided review for this implementation.
+[Please be sure to follow and support his work](https://github.com/lucidrains?tab=repositories).

 ## Usage

 ```python